Research and Scholarly Activity

-Our program provides residents with numerous research elective opportunities at Olive View Medical Center and UCLA.
-Residents are encouraged to pursue a research project by participating in ongoing research or by applying for a grant to pursue their own research interest.
+Our program provides residents with numerous opportunities for research and scholarly work at Olive View-UCLA Medical Center and at UCLA.
+Residents are encouraged to pursue a research project by participating in ongoing work or by applying for a grant to pursue their own research interest.

-The program works closely with faculty and residents to integrate research into training to prepare residents for careers in academic clinical settings.
-All residents are encouraged to gain the fundamental background needed to apply evidence-based data and legal, ethical, and regulatory principles to clinical practice.
+The program works closely with faculty and residents to provide opportunities for research during training to prepare residents who are interested in careers in research settings.
+All residents are encouraged to and supported in learning foundational principles that are needed to apply evidence-based data and legal, ethical, and regulatory principles to clinical practice.

-A few examples of how research is integrated into the training program include:
+A few examples of how research and scholarly work is integrated into the training program include:

 - Didactics, grand rounds, and journal club reviews led by experts in the field

 - Research electives and Chiefships possible during the PGY-3 and PGY-4 years

 - Residents have the opportunity and some financial support to present their research at national conferences